โšก Key Facts

 Bermuda floats in splendid isolation in the North Atlantic โ€” 1,000 kilometers from the US coast, this British Overseas Territory of just 54 square kilometers packs extraordinary beauty into its 181 islands.
 Pink-sand beaches, pastel-colored houses with white limestone roofs designed to catch rainwater, and the clearest turquoise waters in the Atlantic define this unique archipelago.

 Despite its tiny size, Bermuda punches well above its weight as a global financial center, with one of the world's highest GDPs per capita.
-The island's blend of British colonial charm, Caribbean warmth, and mid-Atlantic sophistication creates an atmosphere unlike anywhere else.
+The island's blend of British colonial charm, Caribbean warmth, and mid-Atlantic sophistication creates an atmosphere unlike anywhere else on Earth.

 02